 After the brine curing, the smoke works its wonders just like that oak barrel imparts upon the chardonnay.
 It spins everything in a whole new flavor direction.

-The best wood for smoking corned beef into salami
+The best wood for smoking pastrami

 Everyone has their preferences for woods when it comes to smoking meat.
 Truth be told, any kind works.
 But if you are ready to get serious about your smoking and I know you are… then you want to pair the best smoke flavors with whatever you happen to be smoking.